Home

 Many of you reading this page may have already visited the free language activities page, and may have already downloaded some of the adobe files - in the form of graphic organizers - that can be found there.

 Well, the language intervention pages demonstrate, in some detail, how I actually use the graphic organizers.
 The information is presented in the form of a typical therapy session, with all the myriad twists and turns that can occur when working with children.
-You become the proverbial fly on the wall.

 The graphic organizers I created are used to support my work in text based intervention, and I find them highly useful and important tools.